-"So soon?" he asked her without peeling his gaze over the head of what looked like his personal mech – the Lazengann.
+"So soon?" he asked her without peeling his gaze away from the head of what looked like his personal mech – the Lazengann.
 "With how the town views the Black Doll as some sort of guardian god, I thought you would meet at least a token resistance from the townsfolk."

 Louise shrugged.
 Upon her rescue of the young women of Tarbes from a fate worse than death, the town had deferred to her the way the servants at the manor deferred to her mother Karin.

-Karin the Heavy Wind – a powerhouse of a mage, skilled politician, and mother to three beautiful daughters –Louise finally came to a full understanding of what her mother kept on saying about nobility.
+Karin the Heavy Wind: a powerhouse of a mage, skilled politician, and mother to three beautiful daughters; and thus Louise finally came to a full understanding of what her mother kept on saying about nobility.

 Your magic doesn't make you a noble.
 Your actions do.

 She did feel like a heel when she asked the new mayor – a low-ranked noble named Peter the Cloud Fist who happened to be born in Tarbes – to investigate further into the ruins Lord Mott had found as soon as the week-long Coming of Age Ceremony had finished.
 Given her boon to the town, who was the mayor to say no?